 Increase Vitality Now

 What is vitality?
 It’s a state of being strong and active.
-Who wants vitality?
+Who wants to increase vitality?
 All of us!

 You can tell when someone has “it.”
 As soon as she enters the room, you sense it.
 There’s a spring in her step – a liveliness and vibrancy that is felt.